-To that end, WWG works to foster communication, coordination, and cooperation among individuals interested in conserving birds.
+The WWG fosters communication, coordination, and cooperation among agencies, non-governmental organizations, and individuals interested in conserving birds.

 We promote and implement Bird Conservation Plans, develop land managers’ guides, highlight and support research and monitoring needs, and develop new collaborations and networks for effective bird conservation.
 Collectively, we identify problems, synthesize information, and generate solutions to be used by resource professionals and the general public.

 We meet twice a year, and all interested in bird conservation are welcome.

 The Fall 2023 PIF WWG meeting will be held in conjunction with the Idaho Bird Conservation Partnership meeting on October 30th – November 4th at the Idaho Department of Fish and Game headquarters located at 600 S Walnut St, Boise, ID 83712.